nlbrown2/RPi-Lights-Server/README.md

 ## How everything comes together
 The frontend is completely independent and can be hosted on pretty much any static hosting service.
 The front-end will write MQTT messages to certain topics and subscribe to other topics.
 These messages are sent over TLS websockets to the MQTT broker (if you use a custom broker, you need to enable TLS on your websockets).
 These messages are recieved by the backend that is subscribed to them and the backend then handles these similarly to API endpoints.

+## Shout Outs
+Chris Knebel for giving this project a purpose by writing the code that allows the lights to do cool thinks.
+A big shout out to select members of the IMS dev team for assistance with how to wire up the backend securely.
+This [link](http://www.steves-internet-guide.com/mqtt/) for starter code on connecting to CloudMQTT broker.
+Thank you.